Corn3/Assignment03/README.md

 * PUT
 * POST

-This was tested using the following endpoints in Postman:
+These operations were tested using the following endpoints in Postman:
 * GET:
   * localhost:8080/api/v1/movies
   * localhost:8080/api/v1/movies/6/characters